REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 ## Task 3: Exploring the output

+> [!NOTE]
+> Because NeDRex is continuously updated and some methods in the pipeline involve randomness, your results may not exactly match the provided solutions.

 **Check the MultiQC pipeline report (`results/multiqc/multiqc_report.html`) to answer the following questions:**

 How many nodes and edges are in the input network?